wartman/capsule/readme.md

 ...our code **wouldn't compile**.
 Instead, we'd get an error telling us that the `Foo` and `Bar` dependencies were not satisfied.
 You don't _need_ to use Capsule with `Container.build` and `Module`s, but it's probably a good idea.

-> Importantly, if you map dependencies outside a `Module.provide` method Capsule currently **cannot** track the dependency.
+> Importantly, if you map dependencies outside a `Module.provide` method Capsule currently **cannot** track them.
 This will hopefully change in the future.

 Something that the example doesn't cover is how to handle generic types.
 Haxe only lets us use the angle bracket syntax (e.g. `Map<String, String>`) in a few places, so Capsule hacks the function-call syntax to get around this: